bgoodr/build-locally/README.md

 build-locally
 =============

-Build programs that allow automatic downloading and building of Internet-provided source packages locally, typically in a users HOME directory.
+This package provides build programs (typically just shell scripts) that allow automatic downloading, building, and installing (locally) source packages onto existing systems, typically in a users HOME directory.
+This is needed in one or more of the following situations:

+# It is difficult to install or upgrade packages using standard
+  mechanisms (e.g., Apt, Yum).

+# The package does is not provided by the base operating system.

+# It is desired to build the package without disturbing the
+  configuration of the system, which may be in use by multiple users.

+# A more recent package is desired, whereas the operating system
+  provided package is too old.

 After building, it is intended that the user prepend to the resulting installation bin directory to their PATH.
 This will override the